-After much political wrangling last summer, the static caravan industry and the government were finally able to agree on a negotiated tax rate of 5% applied to static caravan sales.
-This rate will came into force in April 2013.
+When it comes to static caravan sales there are a few things that need to be considered.
+After much political wrangling, the static caravan industry and the government were able to agree on a negotiated tax rate of 5% applied to static caravan sales.
+This rate came into force in April 2013.

 The government had originally announced plans to apply the standard VAT rate of 20% to sales of static caravans, starting in October 2012.
 However, these plans were met with outrage by representatives of the static caravan manufacturing industry, who claimed that the proposed rate of tax would cripple business and severely damage sales.

 Caravan manufacturers projected that this jump in tax would result in a 30% dip in profits as well as a loss of 1,000 jobs in the manufacturing sector alone.
-They vowed to fight the tax increase every step of the way, eventually succeeding in reducing the increase to just a quarter of what was proposed, as well as delaying it by six months to give the industry time to adjust.
+They vowed to fight the tax increase every step of the way, eventually succeeding in reducing the increase to just a quarter of what was proposed.

 Site fees are nice and easy.
 You pay a standard rate of 20% VAT on site fees.
 However, the VAT rates on the water, sewerage and utility bills that affect your pitch make things slightly more complex.